Syndica/sig/src/gossip/readme.md

 We can then use getter functions such as, `get_votes_with_cursor`, which allows you to retrieve vote `CrdsVersionedValue`s which are past a certain cursor index.
 For example, a listener would track their own cursor and periodically call the getter functions to retrieve new values.

+### Bounding Memory Growth

+The crds table is also periodically trimmed to maintian a max number of unique pubkeys so memory growth is bounded.
+The max number of pubkeys is set to `8192` in the codebase and the method `attempt_trim` which is periodically called to remove pubkeys when we approach 90% capacity.

+We use the field `CrdsTable.pubkey_to_values` to track all the crds values in the table associated with a specific node pubkey.
+When triming we iterate over the oldest pubkeys and remove all their values from the table.

+In the solana-labs implementation, the gossip pubkeys with the smallest stake weight are removed first, however we dont have stake weight information yet in Sig, this is future work.

 ## Protocol Messages

 Before processing protocol messages we deserialize and verify them, including: